 Background

-EU4Health is the EU’s health programme which seeks to improve the experience of patients, improve health systems, as well as examining crises response a dn resilience, particularly in light of the COVID-19 pandemic.
+EU4Health is the EU’s health programme which seeks to improve the experience of patients, improve health systems, as well as examining crises response and resilience, particularly in light of the COVID-19 pandemic.
 Established by Regulation (EU) 2021/522, EU4Health will run between 2021-2027, with approximately EUR 5.1 billion of funding.

 Objectives and focus